Are you looking for an editor or proofreader, but unsure how to pick the right one? Here are some hints to help you out.

 Much, if not all, of the following information might be available on each provider’s website, social media profiles, online directory entries and so on.
 If any of it is missing, don’t be afraid to ask.

 Training Editing and proofreading are acquired skills, and good-quality training is crucial.
-Although many UK organisations offer courses, those provided by the Publishing Training Centre (PTC) and the Society for Editors and Proofreaders (SfEP) are widely considered to be the most valuable.
+Although many UK organisations offer courses, those provided by the Publishing Training Centre (PTC) and the Chartered Institute of Editing and Proofreading (CIEP) are widely considered to be the most valuable.

 Skills Do they have the particular editorial skills that you need: copy-editing, proofreading, using Word with Track Changes, marking up PDFs?